KrnThakur/MonkAPI/README.md

     - Each BxGy coupon has a repetition_limit field that specifies the maximum number of times the coupon can be applied.
     - During coupon application, the system checks the number of times the coupon has already been applied.
     - If the number of applications exceeds the repetition_limit, the coupon is not applied

-## Unimplemented Cases

-1. **Cart-Wise Discounts**:
-    - Cart-wide discounts (e.g., a flat discount or percentage discount based on total cart value) were planned but not implemented.
-These discounts would apply based on a total cart value threshold.
-    - **Reason**: Due to time constraints and focus on the BxGy functionality, this feature was left out.

-2. **Product-Specific Discounts**:
-    - Discounts tied to specific products (e.g., a 10% discount on a single product) were not implemented.
-    - **Reason**: This feature required further integration with product-specific business rules, which were not available during development.

----

 ## Limitations